skhanhub/twitter-search/README.md

 ## Getting Started

-To run this project you will need a twitter developer account
+To run this project, you will need a Twitter developer account

 Please visit https://developer.twitter.com/en/docs/twitter-api for more information